-- Scharmer, C. Otto: Theory U. 2nd edition.
-San Francisco: Berrett-Koehler, 2007/2016. - Scharmer, C. Otto, and K. Kaufer: Leading From the Emerging Future: From Ego-system to Eco-system Economies.
-San Francisco: Berrett-Koehler, 2013.
+- Scharmer, C. Otto, and K. Kaufer: Leading From the Emerging Future: From Ego-system to Eco-system Economies.
+San Francisco: Berrett-Koehler, 2013. - Scharmer, C. Otto: The Essentials of Theory U. San Francisco: Berett-Koehler, 2018

-Although you can do the course without them, we highly recommend buying one or both of these books.
+Although you can do the course without them, we highly recommend buying these books.
 Theory U focuses more on the introduction to the U process, the U theory, and includes examples, drawings, and tools.
-Leading focuses on applying the U Theory to transforming economics and capitalism.
+Leading focuses on applying Theory U to transforming economics and capitalism.